wenhaoy-0428/Docs/Electronics/electronicsNotes.md

 > It's the **changes** of magnetic flux cause the EMF, not magnetic flux cause EMF.

-> **Also inducted current same as normal current will also create a new magnetic field**
+> **Also induced current same as normal current will also create a new magnetic field**

 The magnitude of the EMF is described by **Faraday's law.**